alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

         this.handler.response.sessionAttributes.STATE = "";
         ```

-    2. This isn't a bug, but technically `this.context.succeed` should no longer be used, as it's in the process of being deprecated.
+    2. This isn't a bug, but technically `this.context.succeed` should no longer be used, as it's no longer even documented in the Lambda docs, so has pretty much been deprecated.
 It would be better to use `callback`.
 A pull request has been submitted to fix this, but it's not been accepted yet...

     ---

 Now that the SDK has registered its default listeners, the first line is finally done.
 It returns the `handler` object.

 **Summary of Line 1: Line 1 returns an EventEmitter, with a few extra properties attached.
 Crucially, this includes a `registerHandlers` function so you can easily add more listeners to it.**